 It was said that Lord Krishna rested on this hill, and all of a sudden Krishna felt cold, and at that moment Dwadasha Aditya (twelve suns) came towards Krishna to give him warmth and later this hill name was changed to Dwadasa Aditya Tila (hill).
 Constructed above on a hill, the temples in Vrindavan are the rebuilt version of the original temple that was invaded and fully destroyed by the Aurangzeb who was the Mughal Emperor.

-The replica of the image is being worshipped today, as the original idol was shifted to Rajasthan for safety purpose.
-The most well-known fact of this temple is its red color structure which is situated almost 60 feet, and the temple is visible from a distance while approaching towards the temple.
-Mark this temple to be a must-visit place in the city of Vrindavan.
+The replica of the image is being worshipped today, as the original idol was shifted to Rajasthan for safety purposes.
+The most well-known fact of this temple is its red color structure which is situated almost 60 feet, and the temple is visible from a distance while approaching the temple.
+Mark, this temple to be a must-visit place in the city of Vrindavan.

 Banke Bihari Temple